-Where any additional ground protection is required, these areas MUST be covered with a permeable membrane, with 150mm layer of compressible woodchip overlaying it; an 18mm marine ply boards will then be secured on top of the woodchip to allow a 1.5tonne mini-digger to access the area without causing major compaction or soil erosion.
+An area of the site will require ground protection to ensure that soil erosion or excessive compaction does not occur.
+The areas where this protection is required are outlined in orange hatching on the appended plan.
+This area MUST be covered with a permeable membrane, with 150mm layer of compressible woodchip overlaying it; an 18mm marine ply boards will then be secured on top of the woodchip to allow a 1.5tonne mini-digger to access the area without causing major compaction or soil erosion.